What to prepare for your BAA Audition

 • In addition to your Major classes, you will have the opportunity to choose Elective classes in Voice, Acting, or Dance to improve your triple threat skills.

-Admission to all Broadway Artists Alliance Audition-Only Intensives is competitive.
+Admission to all Broadway Artists Alliance Audition is competitive.
 Auditions will be scored and a prospective student must meet the minimum scoring requirement for each program to be accepted.
 Please note that some programs have different minimum scoring requirements, and Session Four is the most competitive session due to the format of the final showcase, which requires that we accept fewer students.
 Read the audition requirements for the program of your choice, to understand what we look for in every specific area.

 Because we have rolling admissions, we strongly recommend auditioning/submitting an audition video as early as possible in the season to increase your chances of being accepted.